darpa-brass/adaptive-constraint-satisfaction/README.md

 1) Checkout the repo.

+2) Copy config-template.json to config.json. config-template.json only serves as a template file while config.json is your local config file that should be used by scripts to get credential information.

-2) Open config.json and fill out "username" and "password" under server and database sections with your credentials.
+3) Open config.json and fill out "username" and "password" under server and database sections with your credentials.
+OrientDB creates 3 default database users when a database is initially created: admin, reader, writer.
+Their respective passwords are: "admin", "reader", "writer".
+Feel free to use these in the database section of the config.json file.

-3) python script_name.py databaseName remote
+4) python script_name.py databaseName remote
 ```
 	python examples\example_traverse_print.py yoBrass remote
 	python examples\import_export_mdl.py yoBrass remote